-The ATEP extends over the entire undergraduate career, beginning with one year of pre-athletic training courses and clinical observations during first year.
+The ATP extends over the entire undergraduate career, beginning with one year of pre-athletic training courses and clinical observations during first year.
 The students must then apply for admission to the program, which involves a competitive selection process.
 A student may transfer into the program.
 The minimum time commitment for a transfer student to complete the program is three years: the pre-admission year, plus two additional years.

 - Completion of one year of attendance at North Central College with a minimum overall GPA of 2.5 or above (including transfer credits) and a 2.75 GPA or better in all HPE and athletic training courses.

 - Complete 50 hours of supervised observation in the North Central College athletic training facilities.
 See Clinical Education Guidelines for details.

 - Complete HPE 225, HPE 325, and HPE 157.

 - Complete 100 level BIO course with a grade of “C” or better.

 - Completion of all pre-admission skill competencies and proficiencies.

 To apply for acceptance into the professional program in athletic training, the prospective students must complete the following by May 1:

 - Complete the North Central College written ATP Application.